I am continuing the series about people trying to go somewhere or get somethings done and there are obstacles in the way.

 Director Ford, the master of the wide shot shows cavalry, stagecoaches, and Indians moving among the mesas.
 Two scouts speed into the cavalry camp and report that Geronimo is on the move.
 They get a telegraph with one word Geronimo.

 The overland stage pulls into Tonto, Arizona Territory driven by Buck (Andy Devine) who’s voice is the second best style of authentic frontier gibberish.
 There are two passengers on the stage that will be continuing the journey to Lordsburg, New Mexico Territory.
-They are Mrs. Lucy Mallory (Louise Platt) the pregnant wife of a cavalry officer and Samuel Peacock (Donald Meeks) a mild mannered whiskey salesman.
-A tall slender drink of water studies Lucy and when she ask who he is, they tell her that he is not a gentleman and is in fact a notorious gambler.
+They are Mrs. Lucy Mallory (Louise Platt) the pregnant wife of a cavalry officer and Samuel Peacock (Donald Meeks) a mild-mannered whiskey salesman.
+A tall slender drink of water studies Lucy and when she asks who he is, they tell her that he is not a gentleman and i, in fact,t a notorious gambler.
 Going only by the name of Hatfield (John Carradine) is of course modeled on Doc.
 Holiday.

 The Marshal Curly Wilcox (George Bancroft) tells Buck that the shotgun rider is out looking for the escaped Ringo Kid (John Wayne) and he finds out that Ringo is after the Plummer brothers for killing his father and falsely sending him to prison.
 When the marshal finds out the Plumbers are in Lordsburg and he says he will go along as shotgun.

 Elsewhere in town, banker Gatewood (Berton Churchill) receives a $50,000 payroll shipment.
 He says what is good for the banks is good for the country.
 This line must have been a riot in the middle of the Great Depression.